You are here > Home > Things To Do > Outdoor Day Trip Ideas

 To build your own Itinerary, click to add an item to your Itinerary basket.

-You are here > Home > Things To Do > Outdoor Day Trip Ideas
+You are here > Home > Things To Do > Day trip Ideas

-Here are some other ideas for things to do outdoors on a day trip or long weekend on the Island.
+Here are some other ideas for things to do in a day trip or long weekend on the Island.
 Exploration awaits...

 With 60 miles of coastline and 14 award-winning beaches, the Isle of Wight is a true surfers’ paradise.
 Why not take a dip in the sea and learn to surf at on the east side of the Island?
 Sandown, Shanklin and Lake Beach are great spots for sunbathing, swimming and watersports, with waves sturdy enough to carry a board, but steady enough to perfect your technique.
 A great spot for kayaking, surfing, SUP and body boarding, there’s equipment to hire along the beach too.